Why you should be using the Trimble SPS855 series GNSS receivers

 Since the receiver is modular, it requires a separate GPS or GNSS antenna to receive satellite signals, preferably Trimble's Zephyr Geodetic Model II or III.
 Being a modular receiver, the 85x can be installed inside a jobsite trailer or vehicle, keeping it safe from the elements and road-side thieves.

-The internal 2 watt UHF radio options range from: 410 to 430 Mhz, 430 to 450 Mhz, 450 to 470 Mhz.
-There's also a 900 Mhz version for Trimble construction hardware.
-The distance a radio will transmit is always dependent on terrain, obstructions and radio antenna, and antenna height – but on average we received corrections around 1.5 miles away with either radio type.
-For longer distances – you can always add a high power external radio, like the TDL450.
+Available with either 900 MHz or UHF (410-470 MHz) internal radios, you can consistently depend on reaching corrections around 2 miles away with either radio type.
+If longer UHF distances are required, we've extended the distance over 20 miles using an external radio like the TDL450H.
 For dual radio situations (900 and UHF) the SPS85x can transmit out of its internal radio – while also transmitting to an external one.
 This works great for sites where survey and construction crews are running different radio types e.g. Trimble survey (UHF) and Trimble Grade Control Systems (900 MHz).

 The SPS85x front panel user interface makes base station setup easy, removing the need for a data collector.
 There's also an Auto-base feature that works great for machine control operators.
 The Auto-base feature will remember its position parameters from the previous setup.
 It allows for 1 button operation the next day, but be careful with this feature and only use a permanent mount set up for the Zephyr antenna so it's in the exact same position everyday.